What is High Speed PCB Design?

 - Advanced Tools for High Speed Design and Layout

+So what is high speed board design?
 High speed design specifically refers to systems that use high speed digital signals to pass data between components.
 The dividing line between a high speed digital design and a simple circuit board with slower digital protocols is blurry.
 The general metric used to denote a particular system as “high speed” is the edge rate (or rise time) of digital signals used in the system.
 Most digital designs use both high speed (fast edge rate) and low speed (slow edge rate) digital protocols.
-In today’s era of embedded computing and IoT, most high speed PCBs have an RF front end for wireless communication and networking.
+In today’s era of embedded computing and IoT, most high speed circuit boards have an RF front end for wireless communication and networking.

 Although all designs begin from a schematic, a major part of high speed PCB design is focused in interconnect design, PCB stackup design, and routing.
 If you’re successful in the first two areas, then you’ll likely be successful in the third area.
 Read the sections below to see how you can get started with high speed design and the important role of your PCB design software.